-Weird Ways Eating Pizza Can Affect Your Skin, According To Experts
+Weird Ways Eating Pizza Can Affect Your Skin

 Of course it's widely known that junk food isn't the best for your skin and pizza certainly falls into that category.
 But, do you really know all the weird ways that eating pizza can affect your skin?
 If you're addicted to pizza, discovering how a slice of pie can affect your skin is a must.

 Now I'm not saying that everybody should give up junk food altogether, transform into a raw gluten free vegan, or convert to a mostly green juice based diet.
 I adore pizza as much as the next person — I take mine with vegan cheese for anyone buying — and aside from chocolate, it's literally my favorite food.
 But, it's always good to educate yourself on what you're actually putting into your body.
 Granted, some days you don't give AF about being healthy, we've all been there, but if you're someone who's wanting to lead a healthier lifestyle, it might be time to evaluate your eating habits.

 On the other hand, if you suffer with certain skin conditions and different types of food make your skin flare up when you eat them, you too will be interested in finding out how pizza can affect your skin.
 So, I spoke to a bunch of experts to get a slice of the info on the weird ways that pizza can affect your skin.